yuvaldori/gigaspaces-wiki-jekyll/xap100/administrative-alerts.markdown

 # Static Configuration

-The static configuration for the predefined alerts mentioned above is defined in the `<GigaSpaces Root>/config/alerts/alerts.xml` file.
+The static configuration for the predefined alerts mentioned above is defined in the `<XAP Root>/config/alerts/alerts.xml` file.
 It includes the default settings for each alert.

 For example, the following is a snippet that represents the configuration of the **CPU Utilization Alert**.
 The alert is configured with a high threshold of 80% and a low threshold of 60% and a   period of 1 minute.
 An alert will be raised if CPU utilization in a certain host in the GigaSpaces cluster crosses 80% for a period of 1 minute.
 A raised alert will be resolved if the CPU utilization goes below 60% for 1 minute.